DenIngenieur/SOLID/README.md

 - D : Dependency Inversion Principle (DIP).

 ### Single Responsibility Principle:
-1. Robert C. Martin expresses the principle as, "A class should have only one reason to change".
+1. Robert C. Martin expresses the principle as: "A class should have only one reason to change.".
 2. Every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.

 ### Open/Closed Principle:
-1. "Software entities should be open for extension, but closed for modification".
+1. Software entities should be open for extension, but closed for modification.
 2. The design and writing of the code should be done in a way that new functionality should be added with minimum changes in the existing code.
 3. The design should be done in a way to allow the adding of new functionality as new classes, keeping as much as possible existing code unchanged.